Awfulnaut/lost-pet-finder/README.md

 **Open Weather Map API** - Allows the user to know dangerous conditions that their pet is in based on the location’s weather data.

-**Bootstrap 4** - We used Bootstrap to quickly stand up a responsive site displaying a main map with user submitted pins and a form with an input map.
+**Bootstrap 4** - Bootstrap was used to quickly stand up a responsive site displaying a main map with user submitted pins and a form with an input map.

 **JQuery** - JQuery was used to handle click events, dynamic behavior, and form value collection.